• Home

 Because of the Agricultural Adjustment Act, there is now an excess of corn in the market.
 High fructose corn syrup is cheaper to produce and export than sugar and is lighter than sugar crystals.
 For this reason, many food companies will use high fructose corn syrup instead of sugar in their products.

-Is High Fructose Corn Syrup Hurting Our Health?
+Is High Fructose Corn Syrup Bad for You?

 Scientists have created a new breed of corn.
 This corn contains Bt which is a soil bacterium.
 PubMed Central says this bacterium makes crystal protein toxins.
 When an insect eats this bacterium, these toxins wreak havoc on its gut lining, and the insect eventually dies.
 Bt was first sprayed on plants in the 1960s, but the scientists decided to breed the soil bacterium into corn seeds to curb pests.
 If Bt affects the gut lining of insects, what do you think it does to our gut lining?
 Americans eat a lot of corn since it’s in so many packaged foods.
 No wonder our gut health is compromised.